Skip to content

 Before you can think about self-publishing a book, no matter what route, you need to write a story.
 And, since your name will be on that story as author, you should write a quality story, one that you’ll be proud of.

 I can help with that.
-I’m a children’s ghostwriter and rewriter and can turn your idea into a publishable story.
-Or, if you have a draft, but it needs a lot of work, I can rewrite it for you.
+I’m a children’s ghostwriter, rewriter, and editor, and can turn your idea into a publishable story.
+Or if you have a draft that needs a lot of work, I can rewrite it for you.

 If you’d like to discuss a project, send me an email at kcioffiventrice@gmail.com

-If your children’s manuscript is complete and need help publishing it, check out Writers on the Move Self-Publishing Help.
+If your children’s manuscript is complete and need help publishing it, check out Writers on the Move Self-Publishing Service.

 References